Raju Narayanaswamy: Early life and education

+Narayanaswamy passed the Civil Services Examination with first rank in 1991 and retained the first rank while passing out of LBSNAA, Mussoorie, in 1993.
+He has two Ph.D.s: a Ph.D. in political science from Amrita University (2011) and a Ph.D. in law from Gujarat National Law University, Gandhinagar (2022).
+He was a bright student and was always the topper in exams.

 Career

-A 1991 Kerala-cadre officer, Narayanaswamy has held a number of posts and has been repeatedly penalised for exposing corruption.
-His anti-corruption campaign began early in his career, attracting criticism from political bosses and accolades from the public leading to 20 transfers in 22 years.
+A 1991 Kerala-cadre officer Narayanaswamy has held a number of posts and has been repeatedly penalised for exposing corruption.
+His anti-corruption campaign began early in his career, attracting criticism from political bosses and accolades from the public leading to 31 transfers in 33 years.
 Narayanaswamy was forced to go on leave as managing director of MarketFed and work for junior officers.